oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-04-presets.md

   > Note: The last preset MAY vary between different implementations as it is implementation specific.

-As presets are sets, the operator `+` MUST be interpreted as the union operation.
+As presets are sets, the operator `+` SHALL be interpreted as the union operation.

 ### Additional Presets